ekaterina-nikonova/3070-final-project/docs/preliminary-report/3-design.md

 Simultaneously, the **Background research and positioning** were carried out to identify potential use cases and existing solutions, as a preparation for the **Project pitch** delivery.

 After the **RAG** stage was completed, the work started on combining the elements of the project, previously developed separately, into a single **Prototype** application.
-This required the utilisation of the *uv* library for managing Python environments, since different components of the application required different versions of Python and its libraries, such as `numpy`.
+This required the utilisation of the *uv* library for managing Python environments, since different components of the application required different versions of Python and data-processing libraries, such as *numpy*.

-The **Content generation (local)** assumed generating text and comprehension question using a local LLM model, but the experiments with small models with 270M-4B parameters showed that the quality of the generated text was not satisfactory.
+The **Content generation (local)** stage assumed generating text and comprehension questions using a local LLM model, but the experiments with small models with 270M-4B parameters showed that the quality of the generated text was not satisfactory.
 Therefore, the work proceeded with the Perplexity Sonar model via API.

 The present **Preliminary report** describes the project and concludes the first phase of the project's development.